iranzo/cv/index.md

 - Cloud: Focusing on helping partners to deploy and run OpenStack for NFV environments
 - Virtualization environment integration and automation
 - Experience in systems automation for life-cycle management (deployment, upgrading, configuration) on large deployments.
-- Standarization by using scripts of operations among different hardware configurations to provide an uniform view and set of tools for checking system status and easing problem resolution.
+- Standardization by using scripts of operations among different hardware configurations to provide an uniform view and set of tools for checking system status and easing problem resolution.
 - Preparation and automation of new hardware models into Core Builds for a broad range of hardware

 ## Work experience